India leads in prioritizing nutrition in breeding

 “Including biofortified pearl millet in the Public Distribution System’s mid-day meal scheme for pregnant and lactating women, as well as the Integrated Child Development Services’ school feeding program, will both further trigger the demand for these nutritious grains and improve nutritional outcomes,” says HarvestPlus India Country Manager Mr. Binu Cherian.
 These distribution channels allow the biofortified iron pearl millet to reach several millions.

 Because of its ability to grow well in dry soil, pearl millet is a staple crop for over 90 million people across the world.
 In India, it is consumed by households primarily in the form of breads and porridges.
-About 9 million hectares of Indian farmland is dedicated to pearl millet with 8.3 million tonnes annual production.
+About 9 million hectares of Indian farmland is dedicated to pearl millet with 8.3 million tons annual production.

 The pearl millet biofortification program supported by HarvestPlus researched how iron and zinc levels vary among different varieties.
 “The International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) has over ten years of experience breeding biofortified varieties of pearl millet,” says breeder and project leader Dr. M. Govindaraj, “and with support from HarvestPlus we have further enhanced the levels of iron in our varieties.”
-In a nutrition efficacy study, eating biofortified pearl millet resolved iron deficiency in 65% of school-aged children after only six-months.
+In a nutrition efficacy study, eating biofortified pearl millet resolved iron deficiency in 65 percent of school-aged children after only six months.
 It also improved their cognitive abilities such as memory and attention, skills essential for optimal performance at school.

 To improve varieties released, the All-India Coordinated Research Project on Pearl Millet (ICAR-AICRP on Pearl Millet) encouraged National Agricultural Research Systems to begin breeding programs for micronutrients along with higher yields in 2014.
 Since then, three biofortified hybrids and varieties including Dhanashakti have been released and adopted in India, while three more hybrids were identified for imminent release.
 In 2016, ICRISAT and ICAR-AICRP-Pearl Millet jointly published the status of iron and zinc content among released hybrids in India.
 “Based on this evidence, at the 52nd Annual Meeting of the Pearl Millet Improvement Project in 2017, it was agreed that all pearl millet varieties would be bred to contain a minimum 42 ppm of iron and 32 ppm of zinc,” says Dr C. Tara Satyavathi, Coordinator of ICAR-AICRP on Pearl Millet.